lkj000/amapiano-ai-app/README.md

 - **Genre-Specific**: Patterns for Classic and Private School Amapiano.
 - **Complexity Levels**: Simple, intermediate, and advanced patterns.
 - **Interactive Learning**: Visualize and play patterns to understand their structure.

+## Demo Status

+This application is currently in a demonstration phase.
+While the user interface and workflows are fully functional, the backend AI processing is mocked.
+- **Audio Playback**: Generates simple tones to represent audio content.
+- **Downloads**: Creates placeholder text files with metadata instead of actual audio/MIDI files.
+- **AI Generation/Analysis**: Uses pre-defined data to simulate AI responses.

+This approach allows for a complete demonstration of the application's features and user experience.

 ## Amapiano Genres